1. CONTACT DETAILS

 - when you browse and use our Sites (before and after you make a booking with us).

-We also collect information from third party sites, such as advertising platforms and our fraud detection provider.
+We also collect information from third party sites, such as analytics and advertising platforms and our fraud detection provider.

 3. INFORMATION THAT WE COLLECT FROM YOU

-When you visit the Sites or make a booking at Sherlocked, you are asked to provide information about yourself including your name, contact details and payment information such as credit card or paypal information.
+When you visit the Sites or make a booking at Sherlocked, you are asked to provide information about yourself including your name, contact details and payment information.